 What To Do After Class

 Be sure to drink lots of water directly after class and when you get home.
-Take a warm bath in epsom salts to prevent any muscle soreness.
+A warm bath in epsom salts can prevent and soothe muscle soreness.